Where to Stay, where to eat & 21 things you must see. Everything to Know Before You Go to Santiago Chile

 How to Get From Santiago Airport to Your Hotel

 Some hotels will offer shuttle services but our hotels shuttle worked out more expensive that hiring a car as there was 4 of us.
 You could also take a taxi or hire a car but don’t rely on Uber (more below).

-Since we were arriving at 8:45pm in Santiago on Christmas Eve (United Airlines) we’d booked a hire car to get around, figuring that would give us the most flexibility.
+Since we were arriving at 8:45pm in Santiago on Christmas Eve (United Airlines) we’d booked a hire car to get around.
+Figuring that would give us the most flexibility as we wanted to do day trips.
 That was a bit of a nightmare as the car hire office was closed.
 Even though we’d booked and confirmed to be able to pick it up at that time!

 We did a lot of research to find the best hotel in Santiago Chile for us.
-Our choice was based on location, amenities, if their restaurant was open Christmas day, what their rooms looked like, and the reviews.
+Our Santiago hotel choice was based on location, amenities, if their restaurant was open Christmas day, what their rooms looked like and the reviews.

 Most places in Santiago are closed on Christmas Day so we used the morning as time to relax, eat and drink by the pool.
+If you’re looking for the best places to stay in Santiago and are here for Christmas or New Year, I highly recommend Icon hotel.
 The panoramic views from the rooftop pool are fabulous and it was a great way to get over any jet lag and get into vacation mode.